bablokb/pic-toolchain/src/rpi_mosfet_on_off/Readme.md

   - The Pi now shuts down and at the end sets a pin to high (using the overlay `dtoverlay=gpio-poweroff,gpiopin=y` in `/boot/config.txt`).
     Note that the Pi temporarely pulls up the pin during early boot.
-  - This pin is connected to the PIC and the PIC now sets the gate to low thus turning power off.
+  - This pin is connected to the PIC and the PIC now sets the gate to high thus turning power off.

 The simplest "external signal" is a button connected to the PIC and to GND,